Lines are harder to draw than they look like. But if you find yourself with varying line quality in your drawings, it’s time to fix that problem!

 You don’t want to be in pain, so do take care of yourself and take breaks often!

-Start Light, Refine Later
+3. Start With Light Lines, Refine Later

 Before going for your final piece, you usually start with sketching.